 2.9 Employee Benefits

 (a) Pension

-The Company operates a defined contribution pension scheme for UK employees.
+The Company operates defined contribution pension schemes for its employees.
 Contributions payable for the year are charged to the Consolidated Statement of Comprehensive Income.
-The contributions are recognized as employee benefit expense when they are due.
-Differences between contributions payable in the year and contributions actually paid are shown as either accruals or prepayments in the Consolidated Statement of Financial Position.
-The Company has no further payment obligation once the contributions have been paid.
+The Company has no further liability once the contributions have been paid.